muhme/joomla-branches-tester/README.md

 scripts/patch 53 database-310
 ```

-:warning: Be cautious when applying patches, as we perform a full merge, which could introduce additional changes to the original pull request.
+:warning: Be cautious when applying patches, as we perform a full merge, which could introduce additional changes beyond the original pull request.
           Always pay attention to the number of changed lines.
+If you encounter merge conflicts, you will need to resolve them or recreate the instance.

 While there's no way to remove a patch, you can use the `scripts/create recreate` to *go back in time* and restore the instance to the original state.